 But believe it or not, most of these factors rely entirely upon the type of panel that the display uses.
 By knowing exactly what to expect from which type of panel, you can greatly facilitate your search for your ideal gaming monitor!

-In this article, we will offer short explanations of the above-mentioned panel types, focusing on the advantages and disadvantages of each.
+In this article, we will offer short explanations of the above-mentioned panel types, focusing on the pros and cons of each.

 IPS stands for “in-plane switching”, and it is the type of panel used by numerous monitors and smartphones.
 Its primary advantages are superb visuals, including both better color reproduction and greater contrast ratios than TN panels, as well as far better viewing angles.